MikroElektronika/mikrosdk_click_v2/clicks/stepper3/README.md

 ## Note

-> Step Motor 5v [MIKROE-1530] is a fully compatible stepper motor for this click board: https://www.mikroe.com/step-motor-5v
+> Step Motor 5v [MIKROE-1530] is a fully compatible stepper motor for this Click board: https://www.mikroe.com/step-motor-5v

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).